MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-running-migration.md

 1. To select a user(s), check their row's respective checkbox.
 2. Select **Start Migrating X Users.**
 3. Review your migration summary.
-This informs you which user is being copied, where they are transfering from, and where to, as well as when the transfer begins.
+This informs you which user is being copied, where they are transferring from, and where to, as well as when the transfer begins.
 4. Review and agree to our terms and conditions, and then select **Continue**.
 Your users are immediately queued for migration.

 ![start migration](media/mover-start-migration.png)